inkarkat/git-extensions/etc/cheats/hubcheats-submodules-multiple-features.md

    branches will be pushed: `$ hub supersubreintegratetom`
 9. Delete all feature branches

-Undo/start over: Check out each feature branch and `$ git owipe -f` first all submodule(s), then superproject
+Undo/start over: Check out each feature branch and `$ git owipe -f`⏎ first all submodule(s), then superproject